 August: Yes, absolutely!
-My book is built on the notion that the purpose of every human life is to be transformed from a selfish to a selfless person.
+My book is built on the notion that every human life’s purpose is to be transformed from a selfish to a selfless person.
 Most people jump to the conclusion that the only way this happens is through humanitarianism, but I also think that when a monk loves God just for the sake of loving God, he is acting selflessly.
 And when a scientist loves knowledge for the sake of knowledge, when an artist loves art for the sake of art, when a scientist loves truth for the sake of truth, these are all selfless things, as well.

 I just had somebody ask me to recommend their book.
 I read the book.
 I didn’t like it.
 The easy way out would’ve been to just write the blurb anyway, but I had to tell the truth.

 But again, you have to know yourself because telling the first girl you meet on the street who’s overweight that she’s fat may be the literal truth, but that’s not the moral truth.
 A lot of times, I find people are just too lazy to control themselves.
 The truth is they should develop patience with other people and the self-control that they need to become tactful people.
 That’s the truth.
 But they think the truth is just to tell everybody off.
 Then they end up alone, telling everybody who will listen to them that the world didn’t understand them because they were the real deal and we’re talking truth to power; nobody wanted to listen to them, and that’s why they failed.

 That was one of the themes on that House, M.D. a TV show.
 House was always rudely blunt with everybody.
 People began to point out to him that this was a strategy for keeping people away from him.
 He was using his position as a brilliant physician to say anything he wanted because he knew he was not going to get fired.
 But he was also using this to keep people at a distance emotionally.
 Although the things he said to people may have been literally true, he was not operating from a truth position.
 Does that make sense?